 - Meet the financial qualifications for Medicaid.

-- There are special financial qualifications applied to the SCL waiver program.
+- There are special financial qualifications applied to the MPW program.
 You can find more information on how we determine if you meet the financial qualifications here.

 If you are interested in applying for MPW services or want to apply on someone's behalf, you can complete an application: